GitHub Integration (Heroku GitHub Deploys)

 You can disconnect your Heroku and GitHub accounts in the Applications pane on your Dashboard account page.

-For apps configured to use GitHub sync, we do not sync the contents of the GitHub repo to your apps repo - we rely exclusively on getting source from GitHub.
+For apps configured to use GitHub sync, we do not sync the contents of the GitHub repo to your app’s repo - we rely exclusively on getting source from GitHub.
 You can currently still git-push to the Heroku Git remote.
-We recommend not doing so because it may confuse any collaborators as to what code is currently deployed to the app.
+We recommend not doing so, because it might confuse any collaborators as to what code is currently deployed to the app.

 Where can I view build output?